Fox Moth Macrothylacia rubi

 The males of the Fox Moth are generally more reddish-brown than the females, which are slightly larger and greyer.

 The species is well distributed over much of Britain, and common in places.
-Its preferred habitats are open woodland, moors and commons.
+Its habitats include open woodland, moors, grassland and hedgerows.

 The caterpillar is covered with blackish and tawny-coloured hairs and feeds on heather (Calluna) and bramble (Rubus), amongst others.